-The National Council on Alcoholism and other Drug Addictions – Bay Area (NCA-BA), has been serving individuals, families, and the broader community across the San Francisco Bay Area region since 1957 – by providing prevention services, educational resources, treatment options, referrals, diagnosis, testing, and other critical support for those who are struggling with the impact and consequences of alcoholism and other substance use disorders.
+The National Council on Alcoholism and other Drug Addictions – Bay Area (NCA-BA), has been serving individuals, families, and the San Francisco Bay Area community since 1957 – by providing prevention services, educational resources, treatment options, referrals, diagnosis, counseling, testing, and other critical support for those who are struggling with the impact and consequences of alcoholism and other substance use disorders.

 Please let us know how we can help you and those you care about who may be struggling with or affected by substance abuse.
 Call us at: 415-296-9900 or email: firstname.lastname@example.org